 ACIAM, in partnership with the Atlanta International Arbitration Society and other stakeholders, will open a facility for international arbitration hearings and… more »

-Spend Summer 2014 in Europe with Georgia State Law The 2014 program marks the 20th anniversary of the Summer Academy.
-Key Dates Saturday, March 1: $1,300 deposit due Monday, March 24: Remaining balance is due OR verified applications are due to Georgia State University Office of Financial Aid.
-Friday, April 18: Student health forms are due.
+Spend Summer 2015 in Europe with Georgia State Law Key Dates Sunday, March 1: Application Deadline Sunday, March 15: $1,300 deposit due Wednesday, April 1: Remaining balance is due OR verified applications are due to Georgia State University Office of Financial Aid Friday, April 17: Student health forms are due

 The world gets smaller every day.
 Broad experiences prepare you for the global market and for advancing local practice.
 Therefore, it’s more important than ever to collaborate with international scholars and explore the world.

 Georgia State Law has a number of opportunities to study abroad, including programs in South America and central Europe.